 Why should I pre-compress video files before uploading?

-Typically, the movie files shot directly from your phone/camera are super high quality (usually .mov files).
-You can compress them to an .mp4 file which shrinks it 8-10x without a visible change in quality.
-This makes it 8-10x faster to upload.
+Typically, the movie files shot directly from your phone/camera (usually .mov files) which are super high quality.
+To save upload tine, you can compress them to an .mp4 file which shrinks the file 8-10x without a visible change in quality.
+This makes it 8-10x faster to upload!

 Here are some estimated upload times for a 1 gb file depending on your internet speed:

 For this reason, we recommend pre-compressing your videos to an .mp4 format before uploading them in Trainerize.
 You can test your internet upload speed here.